SlappyPenguin/antsolver/README.md

 - Merge gamestate generation with training by branching chance actions in MCCFR
 - Implement regret-based pruning to speed up blueprint computation and search
 - Respond to off-tree actions using action translation or nested depth-limited search
-- Test a full benchmark against Slumbot
+- Write a full benchmark against Slumbot